 These can be expensive but are a good long-term investment if someone is planning on being on the water for an extended period of time.

-Which means that boating around the world marina to marina is more suitable, but it won’t be free.
+This means that boating around the world from the marina to marina is more suitable, but it won’t be free.
 Food can always be found in the waters (where legal fishing is permitted) but the mooring fees are the biggest roadblock to living on a boat for free.

 Rather than attempting to live entirely for free, finding the best way to reduce the cost of living to the bare minimum might be the best approach.

 Where Is The Best Place To Live On A Boat?

 Boating among the waters around the world is a truly unique experience.
 For those who want to make water their home, there are some places around the world that are considered the best.